 Words to Use in Your Resume

-So let’s take a look at specific words you can put in your resume that can help you in your leadership career:
+So let’s take a look at specific words you can put in the resume that can help you in your leadership career:

 A will to change things for the better in a company you are still not employed in can highlight your potential to the interviewer.

-Remember to back this word up with a goal or two in terms of what you would try to change in the industry just to drive the point home.
+Remember to back this word up with a goal or two regarding what you would try to change in the industry just to drive the point home.

 Originality is a lost art in the corporate world.
-However, research and development teams are often created in order to come up with new ideas about industry breakthroughs.
+However, research and development teams are often created to develop new ideas about industry breakthroughs.

 Lean on this word if you want to come off as a creative individual with ideas to share with the company.